Listen to this article:

 Improved Mental Health and Relationships

 Just like solo yoga, acro yoga can drastically improve your mental health.
-The added bonus is the socialization aspect that strengthens your relationships with your yoga partners.
+The bonus is the socialization aspect, which strengthens your relationships with your yoga partners.
 When 2 or 4 people come together in a collaborative asana, they can strengthen their friendships and ability to be open with each other.

 Better Communication and Conflict Resolution

 Unlike the classic solo mat experience, acro yoga involves a lot of talking and communicating.
 The collaborative effort of a team yoga pose drastically improves how you communicate your needs and experience.
 There are also inevitable problems that arise when people make mistakes in certain asana positions.